newclarityex/typesockets/README.md

 Client endpoints are similar to server endpoints, but instead call client functions from the server and do not require hydration, but still need to be attached.

 ### clientEndpoints.ts
+Creating the client functions does not require a hydration step, just directly create the functions that need to be run
 ```TS
 // Create the functions directly
 export const clientEndpoints = createClientEndpoints({